 After this first approach, we went even more bold: pamper her.
 At first it was quite intimidating because her head was huge.
 I’m a petite person whose height is 1.50 meters, so I felt really small compared to her.
 But when I started to tickle her, she showed the joy with her mouth just like when a child gets to see a candy.
 The way she reacted when I stopped rubbing her hair was mesmerizing and unbelievable: she asked for more twisting her head towards Stina’s chest.

 And as if that was not surprising enough, the class finished with a ride around the gardens atop Elena.
 She was put a collar and a rope on, just like an owner who takes his dog to the park; and started walking.
 At first she wanted to make a stop every two steps to eat some grass, and it was fine.
 But after a while, Elena and I were falling behind Moonlight and Magic; that's when Stina told me that we have to show them who's in charge of the situation and who should follow whom.
 Elena understood that easily and then she continued the path without any problem.

-After experiencing the horses' rite of presentation (hand’s smell, tickles or rubbing, and walking), I understood the importance of introducing ourselves and making a calm first approach with animals, specially horses.
+After experiencing the horses' rite of presentation (hand smell, tickles or rubbing, and walking), I understood the importance of introducing ourselves and making a calm first approach with animals, especially horses.
 Now I understand that I probably did something incorrect the day I met Champagne and that’s why she reacted aggressively.
-Finally, I also understand the importance of giving second chances; especially when it comes to animals like horses, which have a heart as big as their physical body.
+Finally, I also understand the importance of giving second chances; especially when it comes to animals like horses, who have a heart as big as their physical body.